-A blessed Solemnity of the Sacred Heart of Jesus, a feast which has its origins in the early Middle Ages, when a renewed emphasis upon Christ’s humanity dawned upon the world, led by saints such as Bernard of Clairvaux and Francis of Assisi, on into the visions devotio moderna of Saint Mechtilde (+1298), Saint Gertrude (+1302) and, most of all, Saint Margaret Mary Alacoque (+1690).
-A Mass for the feast was instituted by Pope Innocent VI in 1353, and, prompted by the visionary nun Sister Mary of the Divine Heart, Pope Leo XIII consecrated the world to the Sacred Heart on June 9, 1889, one day after her death.
-Pope Pius IX made the feast universal in the Church in 1856; Pius X asked that the consecration of the world be repeated each year; and, Pius XII promulgated his encyclical, Haurietis aquas, on the Heart of Christ, on the hundredth anniversary of the feast, in 1956.
-We may see in the devotion to the Divine Mercy an extension of the Sacred Heart, that Christ’s mercy is real, and prompted by both His infinite divine and human love for each individual human person.
+A blessed Solemnity of the Sacred Heart of Jesus, to all our readers, a feast which has its origins in the early Middle Ages, when a renewed emphasis upon Christ’s humanity dawned upon the devotional world, led by saints such as Bernard of Clairvaux and Francis of Assisi, on into the visions devotio moderna of Saint Mechtilde (+1298), Saint Gertrude (+1302) and, most of all, Saint Margaret Mary Alacoque (+1690).
+A Mass for the feast was instituted by Pope Innocent VI in 1353.
+Pope Pius IX had made the feast universal in the Church in 1856.
+A few decades on, prompted by the visions of Sister Mary of the Divine Heart (+1899), Pope Leo XIII consecrated the world to the Sacred Heart on June 9, 1889, which Pope Saint Pius X asked be repeated each year.
+Then on the hundredth anniversary of the feast in 1956, Pius XII promulgated his encyclical, Haurietis aquas, on the Heart of Christ.
+Finally, we may see in the devotion of Saint Faustina to the Divine Mercy an extension of the Sacred Heart, that Christ’s mercy is prompted by both His infinite divine and human love for each individual human person, and will be efficacious unless we refuse that mercy.

 When we worship the ‘heart’ of Christ we are adoring Him, as He now exists in both a divine and human nature, united by His divine and eternal Person.
 As Catherine of Siena put it, the humanity of Christ is the bridge between heaven and earth, the access, if you will, to the Father and eternal beatitude with the Trinity.